-The Secretary supports the Chairperson in administration (annual report, Board / Nucleus meeting agendas).
-The Secretary is elected for two years and may be re-elected for a further two years (four years maximum).
+The Secretary takes on specific responsibilities in relation to the organisation of the Council’s meetings, according to the Council’s Operational Guidelines.
+The Secretary is elected for 2 years and may be re-elected for a further 2 years (4 years maximum).

 The Treasurer is responsible for the financial affairs and budget management of the Council, according to ESC accounting principles.
-The treasurer is elected for two years and may be re-elected for a further two years (four years maximum).
+The Treasurer is elected for 2 years and may be re-elected for a further 2 years (4 years maximum).

 National Contacts Coordinator

-This person will be responsible for leading a taskforce of national society contacts (national working groups on Heart & Stroke interaction) for future collaboration with the Council on Stroke on national levels.
+The National Contacts Coordinator will be responsible for leading a taskforce of national society contacts (national working groups on Heart & Stroke interaction) for future collaboration with the Council on Stroke on national levels.
 The successful applicant should have experience in a national society and excellent communication and organisational skills.
-The National Contacts Coordinator is elected for two years and may be re-elected for a further two years (four years maximum).
+The National Contacts coordinator is elected for 2 years and may be re-elected for a further 2 years (4 years maximum).

-The responsibility of the Education & Scientific Programme Coordinator is to lead the Programme Committee in the planning of the Council’s annual meeting and webinars, in collaboration with ESC Staff.
-The Education & Scientific Coordinator is elected for two years and may be re-elected for a further two years (four years maximum).
+The responsibility of the Education and Scientific Programme Coordinator is to lead the Programme Committee for planning the Scientific Programme and logistics (together with ESC Councils Office) of annual meeting (“Heart & Stroke”) and webinars.
+The Education and Scientific Coordinator is elected for 2 years and may be re-elected for a further 2 years (4 years maximum).

-The Liaison Officer is responsible for communication with ESC Associations, Working Groups, Councils and with other scientific societies (ESO, ESMINT, ESVS, EANS, etc.) The Liaison Officer is elected for two years and may be re-elected for a further two years (four years maximum).
+The Liaison Officer is responsible for communication with ESC Associations, Working Groups, Councils and with other scientific societies (ESO, ESMINT, ESVS, EANS, etc.) The Liaison Officer is elected for 2 years and may be re-elected for a further 2 years (4 years maximum).

 Candidates may only apply for one position.